-From 2020 to 2023 we have filed multiple patent applications representing innovations addressing some of the microbattery industry's most difficult engineering and manufacturing challenges.
+From 2020 to 2023 we filed multiple patent applications representing innovations addressing some of the microbattery industry's most difficult engineering and manufacturing challenges.
 These include dense cell architecture, ultrathin packaging, assembly integration related to the encapsulation, assembly and stacking of SSLB products fabricated on stainless steel substrates.
+In 2024 we filed five new IDRs (Innovation Disclosure Record) which subsequently were turned into provisional patent applications.
+These covered patterning innovations are for leakage path elimination, new methods of making thin electrolytes and new form factors each of which will drive product innovation.